 So sign up today.
 It’s totally free.
 My gift to say “Thank you” for all your hard work.

 Keep Calm Cards

-So for those wanting practical, simple, and effective strategies to combat against stress, worry and anxiety, then my Keep Calm Cards is an excellent resource to help regulate your central nervous system and help you think clearly at times of stress.
+For those wanting additional practical, simple, and effective strategies to combat stress, worry, and anxiety, then my Keep Calm Cards is an excellent resource to help regulate your central nervous system and help you think clearly at times of stress.

 Bio for Kate

 My mantra is helping people find calm, clarity, and connection.
 Being a Clinical Psychologist and Family Therapist gifts me the appreciation of you as an individual as well as your relationships and context; whether that is family, friends, work, or community connections.
 Variety is what sustains me in my practice, and so you will find me doing a mixture of all things that I love: supporting clients and families in my clinic, mentoring and supervising other health professionals to strengthen their clinical practice, teaching and guiding whole health teams, running workshops around Australia, and teaching the next generation of Family Therapists in my training company at The QLD Institute of Family Therapy.

 Connect with me in whichever forum best suits you: